20 Years of Community Work & Achievements

 We look for individuals willing to dedicate time and energy to work on Informatics Europe issues on behalf of our membership.
 We have a working Board, and all members are expected to actively engage in Informatics Europe's activities, and to contribute in setting its strategy for development.

 The Board is responsible for overseeing the operations and finances of Informatics Europe (see more details on the Informatics Europe Bylaws).
-It meets as a whole once a month via a one-hour conference call, and three times per year for full-day face-to-face meetings.
+It meets once a month via a one-and-a-half-hour meeting conference call, and three times per year for full-day face-to-face meetings.
 Of these, one is in conjunction with our annual ECSS conference, (co-)organized by IE Board and where all directors are expected to contribute and attend.
 Board members are expected to self-support travel expenses incurred through their role.
 Board members are expected to be active in at least one of the Activities run by the association, which are core domains strategically important for its development.
 Examples of such activities include the following active Working Groups: Policy Recommendations, Diversity & Inclusion, Ethics, Green ICT, Education Research, or Open Science.
 Additionally, each Board member is expected to take an active role in initiatives to boost membership growth within academia, industry, and/or national informatics associations,

 Regular members can nominate candidates for the Board, and individuals can also nominate themselves.
 All candidates must be affiliated with a regular member of Informatics Europe and have shown commitment to contribute to the Informatics community.
 Terms in the Board last 3 years and people can be re-elected, if actively contributing, for other two terms.